gscanlon21/notes/content/artistic/jokes.md

 updated = 2025-12-12
 +++

-> Scientists recently combined the DNA of a cheetah with the DNA of a crab.
+> Scientists recently combined the DNA of a cheetah with the DNA of a crab.[^1]
-> <br>
-> Things went sideways real fast.
 ###### Anonymous

+[^1]: Things went sideways real fast.